dmaulikr/Half-Orange/README.md

-# SpringMovement
+# Half_Orange
-App based on Swift that describe the movement of a spring depending on 3 parameters
+A simple app based on Swift which describe a famous quote that says when you meet your "half orange" it is the half time of your life, then it can guess your death date.